fzi-forschungszentrum-informatik/P3IV/docs/sections/installation.md

 ### Required Dependencies

-P3IV is designed to operate on top of Lanelet2 maps.
-Hence, the build procedure and [dependencies of Lanelet2](https://github.com/fzi-forschungszentrum-informatik/Lanelet2/blob/master/README.md#dependencies) apply to P3IV.
+P3IV is designed to operate on top of Lanelet2 library.
+Because Lanelet2 is dependency of P3IV, the build procedure and [dependencies of Lanelet2](https://github.com/fzi-forschungszentrum-informatik/Lanelet2/blob/master/README.md#dependencies) apply to P3IV.

 Further dependencies other than those for Lanelet2 are
  * `Pybind11`